0x70b1a5/lugso/031_writing-system.md

 As you can see, loops in vowels can be ornamental, but loops in consonants are not.

+Additionally, in compound nouns, loops serve as hyphens.

 ---

 Where there are multiple consonants in the onset or the coda of a syllable, they are evaluated left-right, top-bottom.